PERVEZ-ALAM1234567/Task_Management_Website_Like_TRELLO/README.md

-# 🚀 Task Management Kanban Website
+# 🚀 Task Management Kanban style Website like Trello

 Welcome to our **Task Management Kanban Website**!
 A cutting-edge platform designed to manage tasks in a visually engaging, Kanban-style interface.
 Whether you're a solo user or part of a team, this platform is your go-to solution for staying organized and productive.